VisteonSofia/practice2/requirements/FT_blinkers.md

 * R9 Fail behaviour: HMI shall set both blinkers to constantly lit upon TMO/SNA conditions of the HMI_left_blinker_state/HMI_right_blinker_state

 #### User cases
-* UC1 When left button is pressed and hazzards are OFF Then activate the left blinker after end of current blinking cycle.
+* UC1 When left button is pressed and hazzards are OFF Then activate the left blinker.
 * UC2 When left button is pressed and right blinker is ON Then activate the left blinker after end of current blinking cycle.
 * UC3 When left button is pressed and left blinker is ON Then deactivate the left blinker after end of current blinking cycle.
 * UC4 When a button is double pressed withing 50 ms Then one press shall be triggered.